vargaslab/acLHS/README.md

 ## Description

-This repository contains the source code to perform different sampling methods:Fixed sampling, conditioned Latin Hypercube Sampling (cLHS), and autocorrelated conditioned Latin Hypercube Sampling (acLHS).
-The predictions are then based on the samples using a Bernstein copula-based stochastic cosimulation (BCSCS) method.
-Here are two case studies using data of soil CO$_{2}$ efflux (i.e., the CO$_{2}$ efflux from soils to the atmosphere known as soil respiration) that are relevant for carbon cycle science.
-The first case study represents data from a time series (1D approach), and the second case represents spatial data (2D approach) across the conterminous United States (CONUS).
+This repository contains the source code for different sampling methods: Fixed sampling, conditioned Latin Hypercube Sampling (cLHS), and autocorrelated conditioned Latin Hypercube Sampling (acLHS).
+Predictions are based using a Bernstein copula-based stochastic cosimulation (BCSCS) method.
+We provide two case studeies: first using a time series and the second for spatial applications.

 ## Content